pbosetti/c-cnc/README.md

 }
 ```

-It there are already other items in the JSON file, just add (don't replace) the obove ones.
+It there are already other items in the JSON file, just add (don't replace) the above ones.

 ## Prerequisites